-Turn the AC Shore Main breakers to the OFF position.
-If the dockside outlet includes a disconnect circuit breaker, turn it to the OFF position as well.
+Turn the AC shore inlet Main breakers and the SHORE/OFF/GENERATOR selector switch in the cabin AC panel to the OFF position.
+If the dockside outlets include a disconnect circuit breaker, turn them off as well.

-To avoid strain on the cable, make sure it has more slack than the mooring lines.
-Dress the cable so it cannot be damaged by chafing between the boat and the dock.
-Make sure the cable doesn't come in contact with the water and connect it to the boat inlet plug and then the dockside outlet, making sure the connection plugs include a three-prong plug with a ground wire.
-Press the cord firmly into the boat inlet plug until the side lock on the cord snaps to the inlet plug.
+To avoid strain on the cables, make sure they have more slack than the mooring lines.
+Dress the cables so they cannot be damaged by chafing between the boat and the dock.
+Make sure the cables don't come in contact with the water and connect them to the boat inlet plugs and then the dockside outlets, making sure the connection plugs include a three-prong plug with a ground wire.
+Press the cords firmly into the boat inlet plugs until the side locks on the cord snap to the inlet plug.
 Close the cover on the cord to engage the cover lock.
 Secure lock rings on the shore connector plugs.

-Turn the dockside disconnect circuit breaker to the ON position.
-Then turn the circuit breaker at the boat inlet connection on and check for proper polarity.
-If reversed polarity has been achieved, the red "FAULT" light on the ELCI panel will light and the main inlet breaker will automatically trip.
-If this should happen, make sure the inlet main breaker and shore main breaker on the cabin AC panel are in the OFF position, then turn the dock power breaker off.
-If the green "POWER" light illuminates and the main inlet breaker does not trip when power is supplied to the panel, the polarity is correct and the shore main breaker on the cabin AC panel can be moved to the ON position.
+Turn the dockside disconnect circuit breakers to the ON position.
+Then turn the circuit breakers for the boat inlet connections on and check for proper polarity.
+If reversed polarity has been achieved, the red "FAULT" light on the ELCI panel and REVERSE POLARITY light in the cabin AC electrical panel will light and the main inlet breaker will automatically trip.
+If this should happen, make sure the inlet main breakers and SHORE/OFF/GENERATOR selector switch in the cabin AC panel are in the OFF position, then turn the dock power breaker off.
+If the green "POWER" light on the ELCI panel illuminates and neither main inlet breaker trips when power is supplied to the panel, polarity is correct and the